MetaCOG: A Hierarchical Probabilistic Model for Learning Meta-Cognitive Visual Representations: Discussion

 First, the MetaCOG approach provides a way to quantify uncertainty, even for a pre-trained system and when ground-truth is not accessible.
 Sudden changes in the uncertainty expressed in the meta-cognitive representation could be used to detect domain or distribution shifts, so as to flag situations of high uncertainty that pose increased risk of unreliable behavior.
 This could be useful for downstream decision-making processes determining when to halt action.

-Second, the MetaCOG approach can be used to tune and improve the underlying system that it is monitoring, as when MetaCOG trained Faster R-CNN (Fig. 3).
-Using meta-cognition to generate a training signal is a novel alternative to fine-tuning that may enable robustness to distribution shifts.
-In domains where the ground-truth labels required for traditional fine-tuning are difficult to acquire, the MetaCOG approach could prove especially valuable.
+Second, the MetaCOG approach can be used to tune and improve the underlying system that it is monitoring, as when MetaCOG's inferences were used for fine-tuning Faster R-CNN (Fig. 3).
+Using meta-cognition to generate a training signal is a novel alternative to human-annotation.
+In domains where the ground-truth labels required for traditional training are difficult to acquire, the MetaCOG approach could prove especially valuable.

 Finally, our work focused on learning a meta-cognition for the purpose of improving accuracy and robustness, but the meta-cognitive representation also has potential benefits for transparency and interpretability.
 In our implementation, MetaCOG's $V$ captures the object detector's performance in a way that is easy for humans to understand.
 As such, this approach of learning a meta-cognitive representation may be able to support explainable AI by generating simplified meta-representations of a black-box system's performance.